 A blackwater event impacted the fish population in late 2016.
-Generally, stream flows were similar during the autumn sampling periods in 2017 to 2021.
-The Murray River has not connected with the upper Lindsay River since the 2016 flood.
-Therefore the upstream reaches of the Lindsay River (above the Mullaroo Creek junction) have experienced lower flows and water levels since 2017.
-Ten sites were surveyed by an electrofishing boat, between 16 and 18 March 2021.
+Generally, stream flows were similar during the autumn sampling periods in 2017 to 2022.
+Prior to 2022 surveys, the Murray River has had varying levels of connectivity with the upper Lindsay River since the 2016 flood.
+As such, the upstream reaches of the Lindsay River (above the Mullaroo Creek junction) have generally experienced lower flows and water levels since 2017.
+Working collaboratively with a The Living Murray (TLM) Project, the number of sites fished and used in the analysis has varied with 12 sites fished in 2017, 13 in 2018-2020 and ten sites in 2021 and 2022.
+Sites were surveyed between 22 and 24 March 2022 by an electrofishing boat.
+The water turbidity levels were much higher in 2022, which likely reduced the efficiency of the electrofishing surveys.